pcristof/asap/README.md

   2  TEMPLATE      1 ImageHDU         8   (4088, 49)   float64
   3  ERR           1 ImageHDU         8   (4088, 49)   float64
 ```
+2. The original p.fits file provided by the APERO reduction software (for SPIRou observations).

 #### Line list
 ASAP reads a list of regions to use to perform the fit.
 It is designed to automatically select the orders of the spectra with maximum throughput, and re-agarange the provided segments to optmize the number of regions containing the lines we selected.
 The file contains 5 columns: